telecomtester001/TelecomTalesAPI/README.md

 You can access the API endpoints using tools like curl or Postman.
 For example:

    '''shell
    curl -u username:password -X GET http://localhost:5000/addresses/

 This command retrieves all addresses if you replace username:password with valid credentials.
-Do note taht username:password should be some user and password of that user that is in the database
+Do note that username:password should be some user and password of that user that is in the database, database should be initialized , the address will be different if used in a enviroment like github Codespaces, and it is not static in swagger.yaml .

 ## Documentation
 For Swagger documentation for all endpoints.
 Visit http://localhost:5000/ to view the interactive documentation and test the API directly from your browser.
+For a more detailed guide on how to use each endpoint.
+The address will be different if used in a enviroment like github Codespaces, and it is not static in swagger.yaml .

 ## Authentication
 The API uses HTTP Basic Authentication.
 Ensure you pass the correct username and password headers with each request that requires authentication.

-For a more detailed guide on how to use each endpoint.

 ## Docker Implementation